 Where to stay: The Inn at Schoppee Farm, in a red farmhouse from the 1800s, has four rooms on a bank of the Machias River.
 It’s situated along the 87-mile Sunrise Trail, which rambles through forests and marshes, past moose and wild turkeys.

-Also in Machias are the the newly opened Hackmatack Cottages, which consist of 12 rustic and refined cabins with firepits and fully stocked kitchens.
-It’s located inside West Branch Farms, whose restaurant, the Public House, draws from its vegetable garden.
-Visitors can also enjoy pastoral views, kayaking and fishing adventures, and even book an event space.
+Also in Machias are the the newly opened Hackmatack Cottages, 12 rustic and refined cabins with firepits and fully stocked kitchens.
+The new accommodations are located inside West Branch Farms, whose restaurant, the Public House, draws from its vegetable garden.
+Visitors can go on kayaking and fishing adventures while enjoying the pastoral environs.

 - Stay longer: Extend your trip to “Vacationland” by breaking up the long drive back to Portland Jetport with a stop in Maine’s largest lobster capital, Stonington.
 Stay in chef Devin Finigan’s cottages at Goose Cove, savoring the taste of Maine at her acclaimed restaurant Aragosta (translating in Italian to lobster).